 If, however, you play 75 credits or more on penny machines, you can likely find a looser slot machine in Las Vegas by playing a larger denomination and not increasing the amount you are betting per pull.

-Now that you know what denomination of slot is the loosest, check out where in Las Vegas and the surrounding area have the loosest slots!
+Now that you know what denomination of slot is the loosest, see where to find the loosest slots in Vegas!

 See Also: Vegas hotels with recently renovated rooms.